survivejs/webpack-book/manuscript/loading/03_fonts.md

 }
 ```

-If you build the application (`npm run build`), you should see that it processed as expected while Font Awesome assets were included.
+If you build the application (`npm run build`), you should see that it processed and Font Awesome assets were included.

 ```bash
 Hash: e379b2c5a9f46663f367